TheInventorMan/Behavioral-Cloning/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolutional neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
+* video.mp4 containing a front-facing view of the autonomous run
+* video_perspective.mp4 displaying the augmented view passed to the model
+* video_chase.mp4 showing the entire simulator screen during the test run

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
+It depends on preprocess.py, which is used for preprocessing and augmenting the dataset and saving it in a separate folder.

-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+Each of the files show the pipeline I used for training and validating the model, and also contain comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a normalization layer, followed by a series of convolutional layers with 5x5 or 3x3 filter sizes, in addition to three fully-connected layers.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (driveModel.py line 12), and the data is normalized in the model using a Keras BatchNormalization layer (driveModel.py line 8).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (driveModel.py line 30-37).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 78).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was not tuned manually (driveModel.py line 4).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+When beginning the project, I attempted to manually drive the car around the track, but the lag in using an online virtual machine made it all but impossible.
+I finally resorted to using the sample data provided in the project repository.

+The sample data contained left and right images, in addition to the center view, allowing for training a lane-centering model.

-For details about how I created the training data, see the next section.
+For details about how I processed and augmented the training data, see the next section.

 ### Model Architecture and Training Strategy